juliangut/slim-routing/README.md

 Thanks to this library, instead of configuring routes by hand one by one and including them into Slim's routing you can create mapping files that define and structure your routes and let them be included automatically instead

-If you're familiar with how Doctrine defines entities mappings you'll feel at home with slim-routing because route mappings are defined the same way
+Additionally, if you're familiar with Symfony's definition of routes through Attributes you'll feel at home with slim-routing because route mappings can be defined the same way as well

-* On class annotations (in controller classes)
+* On class Attributes (in controller classes)
 * In routing definition files, currently supported in PHP, JSON, XML and YAML

 > Route gathering and compilation can be quite a heavy process depending on how many classes/files and routes are defined, specially in the case of annotations.
 For this reason it's strongly advised to always use this library route collector cache and Slim's [route collector caching](https://www.slimframework.com/docs/v4/objects/routing.html#route-expressions-caching) on production applications and invalidate cache on deployment

-Route callbacks can now thanks to slim-routing return `\Jgut\Slim\Routing\Response\ResponseType` objects that will be ultimately transformed into the mandatory `Psr\Message\ResponseInterface` in a way that lets you fully decouple view from the route
+Thanks to slim-routing route callbacks can now return `\Jgut\Slim\Routing\Response\ResponseType` objects that will be ultimately transformed into the mandatory `Psr\Message\ResponseInterface` in a way that lets you fully decouple view from the route

 ## Installation